Guide to the Practice of

 Repeated Step: Breathe between each Prayer.

 It is normal for your repetition of the breath prayer to be more frequent as you start.
-As the breaths pass by try waiting longer between the breaths you repeat the prayer with.
+As the breaths pass by try letting more breaths pass before you repeat the prayer.
 Repeat the breath prayer when you find your mind wandering away.
 This is a gentle, tender, and loving way to return your focus to prayer.
-It will happen to you, and thats okay.
+It happens to us all, and that is okay.

 The moments between repeating your breath prayer are opportunities for reflection, meditation, and contemplation.
 What are you feeling, thinking, and experiencing in your body?
 Embrace what you are realizing and let yourself dwell with it.
 You can thank God for this realization.
 At this point it can be helpful to repeat the prayer.